 The Delta Cycle Shop Rack [Amazon] is a super simple bike rack which can be adjusted to fit any tire width.
 The arms can be moved as close or as far a way as you like to adequately support your wheel.

-The ability to custom fit the rack for any tire width makes a huge difference to stability and as a consequence the Delta Rack is probably the best floor rack currently available!
+The best thing about the Delta Cycle floor rack is the ability to adjust the rack for any tire width. makes a huge difference to stability and as a consequence the Delta Rack is probably the best floor rack currently available!

 However, there are two other adjustable cradles, and both work by changing the height rather than the width.

-The advantage of this system is that it's only the tire that's ever in contact with the rack, so there's no chance of the frame, your disc breaks or derailleur ever getting damaged.
+The advantage of this system is that it's only the tire that's ever in contact with the rack, so there's no chance of the frame, your disc brakes or derailleur ever getting damaged.

 Spring Loaded Cradles

-There's a couple of advantages with these floor cradles.
-First of all you don't need to lift the wheel onto the rack.
+There are a couple of advantages with these bike storage ideas.
+Firstly, you don't need to lift the wheel onto the rack.
 Simply rolling it into the cradle should be enough to get the wheel in place.
 This is a big advantage for kids or people with heavier bikes.

-Secondly, once the wheel is in the cradle it sits much deeper in the rack so is more supported, which should lead to a stabler bike!
+Secondly, once the wheel is in the cradle it sits much deeper in the rack so is more supported, which should lead to a more stable bike!

-Again, only the tire comes into contact with the stand so this is a good option for people with disc breaks and those worried about the stand interfering with their derailleurs, spokes or frames.
+Again, only the tire comes into contact with the stand, so this is a good option for people with disc brakes and those worried about the stand interfering with their derailleurs, spokes or frames.

 First of all the bikes don't intrude very far into the room, so they take up very little room space.